Below you will find links to online resources that have been chosen by Ms. Martin to help with your assignments.

 - if you’re using for aesthetic purposes (i.e. to make something look nice), create a separate, numbered, List of Images Used.
 Include the “Name of the photo.”
 Name of the Web site.

 - eBooks ~ electronic copies of books – lot of biographies!
-(Virtual Reference Library – part of InfoTrac)
+(Virtual Reference Library – part of InfoTrac); also try the Great Lives from History eBooks from Salem (same password as InfoTrac)

 - Britannica School ~ if you’re using this from home, you’ll need a username & password (handout in library)